 [Nehanda spent decades as a political exile in Cuba and passed on January 30, 2019 at her home in Havana.
-Below is her autobiographical account of her work with Dr. Mutulu Shakur]
+She is an important figure in the history of Dr. Mutulu Shakur]

 Carry it on now.